In-For-Disaster-Analytics/DYNAMO_USERGUIDE/docs/walkthrough/02-preparing-models/compare-models.md

 ## Model Comparison Interface

-A list of all models, versions, configurations, and setups of the MINT model catalog will be shown on the left.
+A list of all models, versions, configurations, and setups of the DYNAMO model catalog will be shown on the left.
 Clicking on their names will add them to the comparison table.
 ![comparison 1](../figures/walkthrough/40.png "comparison 1")